DurhamDecLab/ARBInterp/README.md

 Installation
 ------------

-Download zip file from dist folder and extract.
-On Linux run "sudo python setup.py install" or similar.
-On Windows / Mac - you'll have a better idea than me!
+Linux; download zip / tar.gz file from dist folder and extract, run "sudo python setup.py install", or install wheel via "pip install ARBInterp-1.8-py3-none-any.whl".
+On Windows / Mac, the wheel may work but I am not able to test.
+No dependencies are included but the library only needs numpy, as of version 1.8 I have tested on Python 3.9.6 and numpy 1.21.1.
+All Python 2 support is dropped.